yeoman/yo/readme.md

 If `doctor` doesn't help, then check opened issues for a similar problem.
 Open a new issue if your problem haven't been reported yet.
 Make sure to always include the version of `yo` (`yo --version`) and Node.js (`node --version`) you use.

-If your issue only occur using a generator, please report the issues on the generator's repository.
+If your issue only occurs using a generator, please report the issues on the generator's repository.

 ## Contribute